MGeo: Multi-Modal Geographic Pre-Training Method: Preliminary

-When searching for a target POI, a user usually explores nearby circumstantial spatial data and mentions multiple related geographic objects in the query.
-Besides, the intrinsic characteristics of geographic objects are also important GC features~(described in Section~\ref{sec:encoding}).
-Therefore, the GC is pivotal to ensuring the quality of query-POI matching.
+When searching for a target POI, a user usually explores the nearby circumstantial spatial data and mentions multiple related geographic objects in the query.
+The intrinsic characteristics of geographic objects are also important to extract GC information.
+Therefore, modeling the intrinsic characteristics of geographic objects is pivotal to capturing correlations in GC and ensuring the quality of query-POI matching.
+The methods used to encode GC are detailed in Section~\ref{sec:encoding}.